ArwaAshawy/ArwaAshawy/README.md

 - 👋 Hi, I’m @ArwaAshawy
 - 👀 I’m interested in FRONTEND DEVELOPING / FULL-STACK
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React and NodeJs
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me arwa.ashawy@gmail.com